clirdlf/ndsa.org/experts-guide.md

 ## Kate Wittenberg
 Managing Director, Portico

 Before taking on the leadership of Portico, Kate Wittenberg was Project Director, Client and Partnership Development in Ithaka S+R, where she focused on building partnerships among scholars, publishers, libraries, technology providers, and scholarly societies with an interest in promoting the development and sustainability of digital scholarship and learning.
-Before joining Ithaka, she directed the Electronic Publishing Initiative at Columbia, a collaboration of the libraries, academic computing, and university press..
+Before joining Ithaka, she directed the Electronic Publishing Initiative at Columbia, a collaboration of the libraries, academic computing, and university press.
 Kate serves on the NDSA Coordinating Committee.

 Email address: Kate.Wittenberg@ITHAKA.ORG